-The federal government is ending the COVID-19 public health emergency this spring.
+The federal government has ended the COVID-19 public health emergency effective May 11, 2023.
 During the public health emergency, families receiving Medicaid were automatically re-enrolled in the program.
-But now that the public health emergency is ending, families will again need to renew their Medicaid benefits starting this year.
+But now that the public health emergency has ended, families will again need to renew their Medicaid benefits starting June of 2023.
 Everybody’s renewal date is different, so it is critical that you get ready to renew.

 In the current stage of this process, the State of Illinois will mail out physical renewal forms starting in May.
 Please make sure to regularly check your mailbox for your renewal form during this time.
 You can also find your renewal form by selecting “Manage My Case” on abe.illinois.gov.
 Once you receive your renewal form, please fill it out and send it back as soon as possible to ensure that your family does not lose Medicaid coverage.

 The envelope will look like this:

 Questions?
 If you need help, have any questions, or you are currently not receiving Medicaid benefits and think you are eligible, call the Healthy CPS Hotline at 773-553-KIDS (5437) or fill out an assistance request form and we will be happy to help you.

 |CPS can help you and your family enroll in the following public benefits programs.
 For more information, call the Healthy CPS Hotline at 773-553-KIDS (5437) or fill out an assistance request form.|

 |Medicaid provides comprehensive healthcare services including a 24/7 nurse line, doctor services, hearing services, lab tests, x-rays, prescriptions, transportation, health risk screening, behavioral health services, eye care services, home health care, hospital services, medical supplies, therapy, and COVID-19 testing.|